cheynepierce/SalesforceStyleGuide/README.md

 Good: Student_Program__c
 ```

 Don't give a custom object the same name as a standard object.
-Sure, the API names will be different,
+The API names will be different,
-but it's impossible to tell them apart when selecting them from a picklist, such as when creating a workflow rule.
+but it is still impossible to tell them apart when selecting them from a menu, such as when creating a workflow rule.

 ##<a name="fields"></a>Custom Fields
 Custom field names should follow the same conventions as custom object names.

-If the field's purpose is not completely clear by the name, enter a description in the Help Text area.
+If the field's purpose is not completely clear by the name, enter descriptions in the Help Text and Description areas.

 In cases where a field represents the same type of data as a field on a different object,
 use the same name whenever possible.
 Also, define the field in the same way: i.e., make sure text